Difference Between Lessor and Lessee

 - In financial terms, a lessee is a person to whom we rent or loan something.
 In return to this, the lessee pays rent or lease.
 A lessee can be considered as a synonym to a renter or with a tenant

 Lessor vs Lessee Infographics

-- Since lessor is the owner there is no restriction on him for the property usage.
+- Since lessor is the owner there is no restriction on him for property usage.
 However, permission is required when the property is under-lessee.
-Lessee has restrictive control on the property or the asset
+Lessee has restrictive control on the property or the asset.

 - The lessor can terminate the contract in case any damage is done to his property by the lessee or in case the lessee breaks any clause of the contract.
 The lessee can also terminate the contract in case of an unknown event like a flood, fire.

 - Being the owner of the asset, the lessor has the complete right to take the asset or the property from the current lessee and lend it to some other lessee.
 However, this privilege is not given to the lessee.
 He does not have the right to give anyone else to use the property.

 |Definition||He the owner of the asset and the person who grants his assets to the lessee for lease||A lessee can also be termed as a borrower.
 He takes temporary possession of the property or the asset from the lessor|

 |Compensation||In return of giving the asset to the lessee for lease, the compensation the lessor gets is the total amount of lease||They get the asset or property for temporary use and in turn, pays the lease|